Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 Japanese Red Cross Medical Center (Nisseki Medical Center), Shibuya

 Founded in 1877, the Japanese Red Cross Medical Center, or the Nisseki Medical Center in the Shibuya ward of Tokyo, is a full-fledged hospital with outpatients and inpatient services.
-Apart from internal medicines, various surgeries, orthopedics, pediatrics, and various other medical consultations and treatments, the hospital even has psychiatry, dentistry, and oral surgery.
+Apart from internal medicines, surgeries, orthopedics, pediatrics, and other medical consultations and treatments, the hospital even has psychiatry, dentistry, and oral surgery.

 The Japanese Red Cross Medical Center offers private and shared rooms for hospitalization.